The Happiest Place on Earth and the quintessential Disney theme park.

-In 2001, it expanded into Disneyland Resort with the opening of a second theme park: Disney California Adventure.note Besides the second park, the resort is home to Downtown Disney, a shopping and dining complex that was named after the one in Florida,note as well as three hotels.
+In 2001, it expanded into Disneyland Resort with the opening of a second theme park: Disney California Adventure Park.note Besides the second park, the resort is home to Downtown Disney, a shopping and dining complex that was named after the one in Florida,note as well as three hotels.
 The first is Disneyland Hotel which opened with the park.
 The second hotel is Disney's Grand Californian Hotel & Spa, designed to evoke an early 1900s craftsman style of architecture.
-And the third hotel is Disney's Paradise Pier Hotel which overlooks the (formerly) similarly titled section of California Adventure.
+And the third hotel is Disney's Paradise Pier Hotel (previously the Emerald Hotel and later as the Pacific Hotel until Disney bought it in 1995 as a way to expand the Disneyland complex and renamed it into the Disneyland Pacific Hotel) which overlooks the (formerly) similarly titled section of California Adventure.

 - Adventureland: Based on the remote jungles in Asia and Africa, this land combines the experiences of traveling into the unknown.
 The three big attractions here are the Jungle Cruise, Indiana Jones Adventure and Tarzan's Treehouse (formerly the Swiss Family Robinson Treehouse, which still exists in Florida).
 It also has the classic attraction The Enchanted Tiki Room.